pvlvld/Usof-Backend/API_PROGRESS.md

 - [ ]  GET /api/posts/:post_id/like get all likes under the specified post
 - [ ]  POST /api/posts/ create a new post, required parameters are [title, content, categories]
 - [ ]  POST /api/posts/:post_id/like create a new like under a post
+- [ ]  Additional: POST /api/posts/:post_id/dislike create a new dislike under a post
 - [ ]  PATCH /api/posts/:post_id update the specified post (its title, body or category).
 - - [ ]  It's accessible only for the creator of the post
 - [x]  DELETE /api/posts/:post_id delete a post